 3c the school's approach to teaching pupils with special educational needs High quality teaching, differentiated for individual pupils, is the first step in responding to pupils who have or may have SEN. Additional intervention and support cannot compensate for a lack of good quality teaching.
 This school will regularly and carefully review the quality of teaching for all pupils, including those at risk of underachievement.
-This includes reviewing and, where necessary, improving, teachers' understanding of strategies to identify and support vulnerable pupils and their knowledge of the SEN most frequently encountered SEN Code of Practice (2014, 6.37)
+This will be identified through monitoring by Maths and English Leads and SLT.
+This includes developing teachers' knowledge and understanding of the Mainstream Core Standards and strategies to support children as well as high expectations of Quality First teaching.